 Nationally, the audit revealed that, on average, 1.4% of colleges' total expenditure went on academic staff development over the 2009/10 period (7 colleges did not supply data for this calculation).
 It is difficult to pronounce on the acceptability of this figure; but given that companies pay 1% of their annual payroll to the SETA under which they fall, the staff development expenditure figure would seem to be acceptable.
 The impact of staff development, however, is not easily measurable: one needs to control for other factors that may explain improvements in staff performance.
 But where there are obvious benefits of development that lead, for example, to staff attainment of qualifications, staff promotions, improved assessment and moderation practices, and improved student outcomes that are demonstrably due to staff training, such development would seem to be justified.

 At the provincial level, 1.6% of total expenditure went on staff development.
-Umgungundlovu FET College spent 1.8% of total expenditure on staff development in 2009.
-This is above both provincial and national averages.
+Buffalo City FET College spent 1.7% of total expenditure on staff development in 2009 - in line with the national and provincial figures.